abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ray-on-axion/setup_and_cluster.md

 ## Deploy Ray on GCP SUSE ARM64 (Arm)

-This section guides you through installing Ray on a GCP ARM64 (Axion) virtual machine and setting up a distributed computing cluster on a single node.
+This section guides you through installing Ray on a GCP ARM64 (Axion) virtual machine and setting up a single-node distributed computing cluster.

 You will configure the environment, install dependencies, and initialize a Ray cluster optimized for Arm-based infrastructure.

 ## Update your system

+Update the system package index and upgrade all installed packages to the latest versions:

 ```console
 sudo zypper refresh